solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

 cd solana-expo
 ```

-#### 1. Install Solana dependencies
+### 1. Install Solana dependencies

-We will install some basic Solana dependencies that are likely to be needed by
+We are going to install some basic Solana dependencies that are likely to be
-all Solana mobile apps.
-This will include some polyfills that allow otherwise
+needed by all Solana mobile apps.
+This will include some polyfills that allow
-incompatible packages to work with React native:
+otherwise incompatible packages to work with React native:

 ```bash
 npm install \